otoolep/questdb.io/website/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 It was also both interesting and surprising to be able to quantify the effect of prefetch on what is essentially sequential memory read.

-We hope you enjoyed reading this.
-If you like what we do and where we are going - please consider joining our community.
-Your support means a lot to us.
+Your support means a lot to us!
+If you like content like this, what we do, and where we're going, please [join our community](https://serieux-saucisson-79115.herokuapp.com/) and give us a [star️](https://github.com/questdb/questdb) on GitHub.